Biocompatibility Evaluation of Breathing Gas Pathway Devices according to ISO 18562-2 and ISO 18562-3

 In addition we offer expert interpretation of inhalation toxicological data relevant to breathing gas pathways for your device per ISO 10993-17 and ISO/TS 21726:2019.

-Emmace is accredited by SWEDAC (national accreditation body for Sweden) according to ISO17025:2017.
+Emmace is accredited by SWEDAC (national accreditation body for Sweden) according to ISO 17025:2018.

 The accreditation certificate can be viewed here and more information can be found on the Swedac website.